 If the beneficiary of a traditional IRA is the decedent's surviving spouse who properly rolls over the distribution into another traditional IRA, the distribution is not currently taxed.
-A surviving spouse also can roll over tax free the taxable part of the distribution into a qualified plan, section 403 annuity, or section 457 plan.
+Also, a surviving spouse can roll over tax free the taxable part of the distribution into a qualified plan, section 403 annuity, or section 457 plan.